Fokker D.VII: World War I

-The D.VII entered squadron service with Jasta 10 in early May 1918.
-When the Fokker D.VII appeared on the Western Front in April 1918, Allied pilots at first underestimated the new fighter because of its squarish, ungainly appearance but quickly revised their view.
+When the Fokker D.VII entered squadron service with Jasta 10 in early May 1918, Allied pilots at first underestimated the new fighter because of its squarish, ungainly appearance.
+However, their experiences in combat quickly forced them to revise their view.
 The type quickly proved to have many important advantages over the Albatros and Pfalz scouts.
 Unlike the Albatros scouts, the D.VII could dive without any fear of structural failure.
 The D.VII was also noted for its high manoeuvrability and ability to climb, its remarkably docile stall and reluctance to spin.
 It could "hang on its prop" without stalling for brief periods of time, spraying enemy aircraft from below with machine gun fire.
 These handling characteristics contrasted with contemporary scouts such as the Camel and SPAD, which stalled sharply and spun vigorously.

 Several aircraft suffered rib failures and fabric shedding on the upper wing.
 Heat from the engine sometimes ignited phosphorus ammunition until additional cooling louvers were installed on the metal sides of the engine cowling panels and fuel tanks sometimes broke at the seams.
 Aircraft built by the Fokker factory at Schwerin were noted for their lower standard of workmanship and materials.
 Despite faults, the D.VII proved to be a remarkably successful design, leading to the familiar aphorism that it could turn a mediocre pilot into a good one and a good pilot into an ace.

 Richthofen died days before the D.VII began to reach the Jagdstaffeln and never flew it in combat.
 Other pilots, including Erich Löwenhardt and Hermann Göring, quickly racked up victories and generally lauded the design.
 Aircraft availability was limited at first, but by July there were 407 in service.
 Larger numbers became available by August, by which point D.VIIs had achieved 565 victories.
 The D.VII eventually equipped 46 Jagdstaffeln.
 When the war ended in November, 775 D.VII aircraft were in service.

 Post-war service

 The Allies confiscated large numbers of D.VII aircraft after the Armistice.
 The United States Army and Navy evaluated 142 captured examples.
 Several of these aircraft were re-engined with American-built Liberty L-6 motors, very similar in appearance to the D.VII's original German power plants.
 France, Great Britain and Canada also received numbers of war prizes.

 Other countries used the D.VII operationally.
 The Polish deployed approximately 50 aircraft during the Polish-Soviet War, using them mainly for ground attack missions.
-The Hungarian Soviet Republic used a number of D.VIIs, both built by MAG and ex-German aircraft in the Hungarian-Romanian War of 1919.
+The Hungarian Soviet Republic used a number of D.VIIs, both built by MAG and ex-German aircraft in the Hungarian–Romanian War of 1919.

 The Dutch, Swiss, and Belgian air forces also operated the D.VII.
 The aircraft proved so popular that Anthony Fokker completed and sold a large number of D.VII airframes that he had smuggled into the Netherlands by rail after the Armistice.
 As late as 1929, the Alfred Comte company manufactured eight new D.VII airframes under license for the Swiss Fliegertruppe.